Welder Salary Guide: Average Pay by Industry, Location & Experience

 This section of your resume is where you outline previous positions or jobs you’ve held.
 Outlining past work experience can help show how you’d be beneficial to a new welding role.
 With each position you list, be sure and include:

 Always list your job experience in chronological order, starting with your most recent position.
 For this section, just like with your summary/objective, be sure to include relevant information without making it too lengthy.
-If you’re a recent graduate, you might be thinking, “I’m not sure what to include — I don’t have a lot of working experience!”
+If you’re a recent graduate, you might be thinking, “I’m not sure what to include—I don’t have a lot of working experience!”
 Don’t fret.
 You can list personal projects you’ve worked on, as well as volunteer or academic projects in this section.
 Be sure to list specifics of what these projects entailed and how they’re relevant to the career you’re pursuing in the welding industry.

 One key section that employers have their eyes open for is education.
 This is where you list what school or schools you’ve attended, your graduation year, programs completed and GPA.

+This section also gives you the opportunity to list additional certifications you might have.
+If you’ve taken and passed any tests with the American Welding Society, for example, this would be a great place to highlight those and help set yourself apart from other candidates.
+The UTI Welding program also prepares students to undertake relevant industry welding tests and pursue AWS certifications.
 This is also a section you can expand upon if you find that your experience section is short or if you’re a recent graduate.
 As a UTI welding graduate, for example, you could list individual courses you took that are relevant to the position.1 This might look like:

 Universal Technical Institute (UTI) Bloomfield, New Jersey